JoseSoares404/host-a-static-website-on-aws/README.md

 ---

-## Hosting a Static Website on AWS
+## Hosting a Static Website on AWS - By Jose Soares

 ### Overview